Aluminium phosphate

-Aluminium phosphate is a chemical compound.
-In nature it occurs as the mineral berlinite.
+Aluminium phosphate is a chemical compound with the formula AlPO_{4}.
+In nature, it occurs as the mineral berlinite.
 Many synthetic forms of aluminium phosphate are known.
 They have framework structures similar to zeolites and some are used as catalysts, ion-exchangers or molecular sieves.
 Commercial aluminium phosphate gel is available.

 Berlinite

 AlPO_{4} is isoelectronic with Si_{2}O_{4}, silicon dioxide.
 Berlinite looks like quartz and has a structure that is similar to quartz with silicon replaced by Al and P. The AlO_{4} and PO_{4} tetrahedra alternate.
 Like quartz, AlPO_{4} exhibits chirality and piezoelectric properties.
 When heated, crystalline AlPO_{4} (berlinite) converts to tridymite and cristobalite forms, and this mirrors the behaviour of silicon dioxide.

 Uses

 Molecular sieves

 There are many types of aluminium phosphate molecular sieves, generically known as "ALPOs".
 The first ones were reported in 1982.
 They all share the same chemical composition of AlPO_{4} and have framework structures with microporous cavities.
 The frameworks are made up of alternating AlO_{4} and PO_{4} tetrahedra.
 The denser cavity-less crystalline berlinite, shares the same alternating AlO_{4} and PO_{4} tetrahedra.
 The aluminophosphate framework structures vary one from another in the orientation of the AlO_{4} tetrahedra and PO_{4} tetrahedra to form different-sized cavities, and in this respect they are similar to the aluminosilicate zeolites, which differ in having electrically charged frameworks.
 A typical preparation of an aluminophosphate involves the hydrothermal reaction of phosphoric acid and aluminium in the form of hydroxide, an aluminium salt such as aluminium nitrate salt or alkoxide under controlled pH in the presence of organic amines.
 These organic molecules act as templates (now termed structure directing agents, SDAs) to direct the growth of the porous framework.